For information or help contact:-

 There have been no known cases of CEA reported in the UK Toller population although we are aware of a number of Carriers.
 Providing that breeders ensure that at least one parent is clear of the disease, we should not see any cases.
 Use the search facility here to find dogs tested as clear and carrier.

-Both prcd-PRA and CEA/CH have been determined to be autosomal recessive traits.
+Prcd-PRA, CEA/CH and DE have all been determined to be autosomal recessive traits.

-Expected results for breeding strategies using the OptiGen tests
+Expected results for breeding strategies using the DNA tests

 Parent 2 Status

 1/4 = Normal/Clear

 All = Carrier

 1/2 = Carrier